-12.58 The river provides an amenity for walking and cycling along its banks, however it also restricts pedestrian and cycling movements as they are limited to the existing crossing points.
+along its banks, however it also restricts pedestrian and cycling movements as they are limited to the existing crossing points.
 Options have been looked at to provide a new walking and cycling bridge or explore options to improve facilities on existing bridges.
 Both options would require further feasibility and public and stakeholder consultation.
-There is currently no funding allocated towards developing these proposals but we would welcome discussions with developers who feel this would add value to Waterside.
-Plan on page 47 shows potential river crossing location options.
+There is currently no funding allocated towards developing these proposals but we would welcome discussions with developers who feel this would add value to Waterside in terms of pedestrian and cycle movements, and as a positive contribution to the public realm of Waterside.
+The plan on page 47 shows potential river crossing location options.